 The Casioak is actually so popular, that fakes are being produced now.
 I have first hand experience with this, as I unwittingly purchased one on eBay recently from an account that had been hacked (I did luckily get my money back).

-Update: Since originally posting this article, I've reviewed additional versions including the metal ones.
+Update: Since originally posting this article, I've reviewed additional versions including the metal and solar/Bluetooth models.
 Click here to see those reviews.

 Unsurprisingly, Casio has continued to capitalize on the popularity of the series by releasing a new line of slightly smaller Casioaks (denoted by a GMAS2100 reference number versus GA21xx for the larger size).
 The watches are marketed as being for women, but in my opinion, some (or all) of the colors could also be worn by a man who prefers smaller sized watches.
 I won't delve too deep into the debate over watches and gender here, plus Cara Bennett discussed it much more eloquently than I ever could.